Saturday, March 03, 2018

 Let's race!!

-Right then, it's screenshot time, and here are a couple of beauties.
+It's screenshot time, and here are a couple of beauties.
 Well, they're still colourful...

-Perhaps I'm boring but I turned off the Bonus feature...
+Perhaps I'm boring, but I turned off the Bonus feature...

 New Race Unlocked?
 Oh yeah, I love it when that happens!!